jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 I was close to publishing it, but I realized that I was devoting almost 1,000 words to _Cohesion_ and _Coupling_, which started to feel like its own separate blog.
 I'm making a last-minute decision to blog exclusively on _Cohesion_ and _Coupling_ first, and then follow up with _Cohesive Abstractions_ shortly thereafter.

+___ADDENDUM:__ I received comments from several readers after publishing this blog entry.
+After reading their comments and following their references, I realized that I needed to write more about Cohesion and Coupling.
+So while reading this, know that there's more to come in [Coupling and Cohesion - Take 2](https://jhumelsine.github.io/2024/11/22/coupling-and-cohesion-2.html)._

 # Cohesion and Coupling
 _Cohesion_ and _Coupling_ both deal with the nature of how software elements are connected.
 These aren't always the easiest concepts to understand, especially when considered together.